Yusoo/VitalSignsAcquisitionSystem/README.en.md

-# Patient Vital Signs Data Collection System
+# Patient Vital Signs Data Acquisition System

 [简体中文](./README.md) | English

-## Introduction
+## Overview

-This system collects vital sign data (excluding waveforms and alarms) from various hospital monitoring devices (such as anesthesia machines, patient monitors, etc.) and provides a data query service for third-party applications.
+The system is designed to acquire patients’ vital signs data (excluding waveforms and alarms) from various hospital monitoring devices such as anesthesia machines and patient monitors.
+It also provides query services for third-party application systems to access the collected vital signs data.

 ## Features

-- **Extensive Device Support**: Compatible with popular device models such as Philips, Dräger, Mindray, Biolight, Comen, Edan, GE, and Ohmeda, with the ability to add support for more devices as needed.
+- **Extensive Device Compatibility**: Supports commonly used medical devices from Philips, Dräger, Mindray, Biolight, Comen, Edan, GE Healthcare, Ohmeda, and more.
+Additional device models can be integrated as needed.
-- **Flexible Deployment Options**: Supports both centralized and distributed deployment.
-Distributed nodes can temporarily store data when the network is down and automatically resume transmission when the network is restored.
-The system can be deployed on data collection boxes or industrial computers, adapting to different scenarios.
+- **Flexible Deployment Options**: Supports both centralized and distributed deployment modes.
+Distributed nodes can temporarily store data during network outages and automatically resume transmission when the network is restored.
+The system can be deployed on data acquisition boxes or industrial computers to accommodate different application scenarios.
-- **Multi-Platform Compatibility**: Supports a variety of operating systems, including Windows and Linux, and can be registered as a system service for automatic startup upon boot.
+- **Multi-Platform Support**: Compatible with major operating systems such as Windows and Linux, and can be registered as a system service to enable automatic startup on boot.
-- **Multiple Network Connection Types**: The system supports direct connection to devices or data collection via servers across switches and routers.
-For devices without network ports, data can also be collected via serial or USB interfaces.
+- **Multiple Connectivity Methods**: Supports direct device connections or data acquisition across switches and routers.
+Devices without network ports can also be connected via serial ports or USB.
-- **Customizable Data Collection**: Allows users to configure which vital signs to collect and supports code conversion between devices and application systems.
+- **Customizable Data Acquisition**: Users can configure which vital signs items to collect, and the system supports mapping device-specific codes to third-party application system codes.
-- **Data Structuring and Analysis**: The system provides raw data queries as well as data output at intervals of 1 minute, 5 minutes, or 1 hour, offering maximum, minimum, and average values for each time period.
+- **Data Normalization and Analytics**: In addition to raw data retrieval, the system can output normalized data at regular intervals (e.g., 1 minute, 5 minutes, 1 hour) and provide multi-dimensional metrics such as maximum, minimum, and average values within a given time range.
-- **User-Friendly Interface**: Integrated with a visual interface, the system enables real-time monitoring of each device's data and online status, making maintenance convenient.
+- **Visualized Operations Dashboard**: Comes with a user-friendly visual interface for operations and maintenance teams to monitor real-time device data and connection status.
-- **Efficient and Stable**: Tested across multiple projects, the system strikes a balance between speed and stability, capable of simultaneously collecting data from hundreds of devices with minimal resource usage (1 CPU core and 1GB RAM).
+- **High Performance and Stability**: Proven in numerous real-world deployments, the system achieves high data throughput with low resource consumption.
+A single-core CPU and 1 GB RAM can support data acquisition for hundreds of devices simultaneously.

 ## Interfaces